The Facts

 Will residents have to be drug/alcohol free while living in the Settlement?

-Church of the Open Door has stated that residents will not be required to maintain a drug for alcohol free lifestyle while living at the Settlement.
+Church of the Open Door has stated that residents will not be required to maintain a drug for alcohol free lifestyle while living at the Settlement – however no final policy has been determined yet.
 We are concerned that this is an enabling model allowing individuals who may be experiencing mental health or substance use issues to continue the path that led them to homelessness.
 This is a concern for safety.

 But Church of the Open Door has stated that people do not need to have a mental illness or substance use disorder to live in the settlement, right?

-Church of the Open Door has told us that they currently plan to have 1/3 of the tiny homes built to be occupied by “intentional neighbors”.
+Church of the Open Door has told us that they currently plan to have 1/3 of the tiny homes built to be occupied by “intentional neighbors” who have not previously been homeless.
 This is the minimum amount required by the Sacred Settlement bill.
 The Church has the ability to expand beyond 12 tiny homes in the future if they choose to.

 Was the City of Maple Grove consulted on this?